Acne treatments are performed by Dr. Charles Lively for patients in Odessa to restore their complexion.

 The term acne is used to describe a condition which may include comedones (blackheads and whiteheads), red pimples, and even large nodules.
 The condition affects mainly the face, but may appear also on the shoulders, back, chest, arms, and buttocks.

 As you probably know, acne is commonly a skin disease of adolescence, but it can affect adults as well.
 The tendency towards acne often, but not always, runs in families.
 Treatments which help teens can often help adults as well.
-Acne is treated by our doctor for patients in Odessa, TX.
+Acne is treated by Dr. Lively in Odessa.

 Will the Acne go away?